Manorama Year Book Review: Boost Your Prelims Preparation

 The final point is particularly important.
 UPSC relies on Manorama Year Book and till a few years back, about 15-20 questions used to be asked directly from this year book.
 Even now many questions can be traced to MYB.

-How is 2013 Edition Different from Previous Versions
+How is the Latest Edition Different from Previous Versions

 Following topics in Manorama Year Book are of greater relevance for Prelims as compared to others: